rpm-software-management/dnf/doc/api_conf.rst

     Debug messages output level, in the range 0 to 10.
 Default is 2.

+  .. attribute:: deltarpm_percentage

+    Integer option.
+When the relative size of delta vs pkg is larger than this, delta is not used.
+Default value is 75 (%).
+    Use `0' to turn off delta rpm processing.
+Local repositories (with file:// baseurl) have delta rpms always turned off.

   .. attribute:: exit_on_lock

     Boolean option, if set to ``True`` dnf client exits immediately when something else has the lock.
 Default is ``False``.